 When it’s time for your annual job review, you’re probably ready to negotiate a raise for all your hard work.
 There are many factors that go into whether your company will give you a raise, and only some of them are within your control.

-However, when your boss utters certain phrases, you can be certain she isn’t going to be increasing your salary.
+However, when your boss utters certain phrases, you can be certain that your work habits — or something else — cost you your next raise.

 ‘The Company Can’t Afford It’

 During your salary negotiation, you might be told that raises are simply not in the company budget.
 Although this has no bearing on your productivity or whether you deserve a raise, it is usually a pretty firm “no.” If there is no additional money available for salary increases, a raise can’t happen until finances turn around.

 If you hear this phrase, you need to decide how important a bump in pay is at this time.
 Your company might rebound and you might qualify for a raise in the future, but there is no guarantee.
 If an immediate raise is necessary, it might be time to dust off the resume and start hunting for a more lucrative job.

 Good to Know: Here’s the Highest-Paid Job in Your State

 ‘Your Performance Doesn’t Qualify You for a Raise’

 Many companies don’t guarantee an annual raise to employees who merely meet the expectations of their positions.
 Instead, these companies only offer raises to those who exceed their expectations and take the initiative to go above and beyond their duties.
 If you’ve been doing the bare minimum to get by, your performance might make you among those who get a minimal cost-of-living increase — or no increase at all.